ipalopezhentsev/ipalopezhentsev.github.io/_posts/2014-08-07-multidim-arrays-memory.md

 So total is 8 032 + 24 = 8 056 bytes.

 *That is 28 016 / 8 056 ~ 3.48x memory efficiency just by storing transposed matrix!*
 The more non-square your matrix is, the higher the ratio will be.
+Note this does not take into account size taken by Object's that are in the matrix, if we do account for them, the ration will be less impressive, but still pronounced.

 ## How is it in C#?